 Nazaré is synonymous with extreme surfing.
 At the infamous north beach (Praia da Norte), Rodrigo Koxa, a world-famous Brazilian surfer, recently broke Garrett McNamara's world record by surfing the highest wave ever: 24.38 m high (equivalent to an apartment building of about 8 floors).

 The healthy sea air must have made you hungry, so it's time for lunch.
 We'd like to suggest an excellent restaurant in São Martinho do Porto.
-While you enjoy the food and wine, you'll have a nice view of the sandy, horseshoe-shaped bay of the town, which attracts thousands of tourists every year during summer.
+While you enjoy the food and wine, you'll have a nice view of the sandy, horseshoe-shaped bay, which attracts thousands of tourists every year during summer.

 Of course, you can also choose to stay in Nazaré.
 If you prefer to have lunch in São Martinho do Porto, then we will take you back to Nazaré via the coastal route, where you can enjoy a free afternoon of shopping or doing some pavement cafes.
 Be sure to take a walk along the coastline, where you can still see women in traditional costumes, drying locally caught fish in the sun on the beach.